Atlanta’s Housing Continuum Gap

 Most housing options require an initial investment from a tenant before they move in.
 This investment includes an application fee, deposit, administration fee, and furniture costs.
 Below is the average move-in cost we calculated based on the 260 units we found:

 This doesn’t include the first month’s rent.
-When added to the upfront capital requirement, Atlanta’s low-income residents would need a savings of over $2,100 to move in to one of these 260 units.
+When added to the upfront capital requirement, Atlanta’s low-income residents would need savings of over $2,100 to move into one of these 260 units.

-Fifty eight perfect of Americans have less than $1,000 in their savings account.
+Fifty-eight percent of Americans has less than $1,000 in their savings account.
 Atlanta residents making less than $35,000 per year have a median average savings of $0.

 3. Credit Score Requirements